Ishirō Honda: 1950s

-International success (1954–1962)

 A month after the release of Farewell Rabaul, Honda met assistant director Kōji Kajita to commence production on a film titled Sanshiro the Priest.
 Possibly connected to Kurosawa's 1943 film Sanshiro Sugata; Hideo Oguni, one of Kurosawa's frequent collaborators, wrote the script for the film.
 Authors Steve Ryfle and Ed Godziszewski stated that the project never came to fruition because Oguni and Honda "couldn't see eye to eye about the screenplay".
-According to Kajita, the film would have been about a priest and a judo expert.Following the cancellation of a highly anticipated drama film titled In the Shadow of Glory, producer Tomoyuki Tanaka quickly converted the idea of a giant monster film.
-He was influenced by reports of a nuclear test in the Pacific that caused a Japanese fishing boat to be exposed to nuclear fallout, with disastrous results and had heard of a recently released American monster film The Beast from 20,000 Fathoms.
+According to Kajita, the film would have been about a priest and a judo expert.

+Following the cancellation of a highly anticipated drama film titled In the Shadow of Glory, producer Tomoyuki Tanaka quickly converted the idea of a giant monster film.
+He was influenced by reports of a nuclear test in the Pacific that caused a Japanese fishing boat to be exposed to nuclear fallout, with disastrous results, and had heard of a recently released American monster film The Beast from 20,000 Fathoms.
 Honda accepted the offer to direct the film after planned In the Shadow of Glory director Taniguchi declined the assignment.
 Honda and screenwriter Takeo Murata confined themselves in a three-week secluded residence at an inn in Tokyo's Shibuya ward to write the screenplay for this film, entitled Godzilla.
 The film was Honda's first kaiju film, the genre for which he would become most famous.
 The simple story, about a giant monster that rises near Odo Island and attacks Tokyo causing catastrophic destruction, is a metaphor for a nuclear holocaust.

 Principal photography for Godzilla began on August 2, 1954, and wrapped in late September, taking 51 days.
 It became a box office success in Japan and was nominated for two Japanese Movie Association awards: winning an award for best special effects but losing to Kurosawa's Seven Samurai for best picture.
 Because of the film's success in Japan, it spawned a multimedia franchise, being recognized by Guinness World Records as the longest-running film franchise in history.

-A heavily re-edited version of Godzilla, entitled Godzilla, King of the Monsters!, would be released in the United States two years later.
+Two years later, a heavily localized version of Godzilla was released in the United States as Godzilla, King of the Monsters!.

 Honda's next film was Lovetide, based on Hidemi Kon's story Blow, River Wind and adapted by screenwriter Dai Nishijima.
 Toho promoted the film by calling it a "gorgeous love melodrama with Toho's best cast, meant for all the woman fans".
-The film's stars Mariko Okada and Chieko Nakakita (Tomoyuki Tanaka's wife) also played in Mikio Naruse's film Floating Clouds, featuring a similar plot and released around a week after Lovetide.
+The film's stars Mariko Okada and Chieko Nakakita (Tanaka's wife) also played in Mikio Naruse's film Floating Clouds, featuring a similar plot and released around a week after Lovetide.
 Tanaka had stated that if he had not made Honda predominantly direct science-fiction films, he would have become "a director like Mikio Naruse."